 Bob’s Corn - Snohomish, WA

-Opens September 27, 2014.
-Bob planted the first cornfield maze and pumpkin patch on his family farm in 2001.
+Bob planted the first pumpkin patch and cornfield maze on his family farm in 2001.
+There are now over 50 varieties of pumpkins planted on 20 acres in Cathcart Valley.
 In addition to the large 10 acre corn maze, there are also two smaller mazes for kids.
 You can also enjoy the maze at night.
-Their twenty acre pumpkin patch grows 47 varieties of pumpkins.
-Other activities include the pony rides, corn cannon, face painting and other attractions.
+Other activities include the pony rides, corn cannon, face painting, bonfire, playground, trike track and other attractions.
 Bob’s corn is run by Bob and Sarah Ricci.
-Past maze themes have featured Bee & Honeycomb (2013), Tractor (2012) and Castle (2011).
+It usually opens the last weekend in September and everyday in October.
+Find Bob’s at 10917 Elliott Road, Snohomish, WA 98296.
+The pumpkin patch is 28 miles northeast of Seattle.

 Craven Farm - Snohomish, WA